Updated for the 2025 winter season

 Winter Sport Gear: Bringing your own skis and snowshoes will give you better odds of completing the activity that you have your heart set on.
 The only other determining factor would be snow conditions.
 Sometimes mother nature doesn’t always deliver the snow quantity or quality that we are hoping for.
 When we did our snowshoe hike at Minneopa State Park last year, we ended up leaving the snowshoes in the car, the conditions were better for boot hiking.

-2 thoughts on “Embrace Dark Minnesota Nights: Candle light events in Minnesota”
+2 thoughts on “Embrace Dark Minnesota Nights with Candle Light Events”